A Short Introduction to Fluorescence Measurements & Instrumentation

 Follow Edinburgh Instruments

-To find out how we can assist you with your fluorescence measurements contact us at email@example.com, or sign-up to our infrequent newsletter via the red sign-up button below.
+To find out how our fluorescence instrumentation can help you with your fluorescence measurements and research, please contact us at firstname.lastname@example.org, or sign-up to our infrequent newsletter via the red sign-up button below.